Château de Vincennes: The Keep

 The Donjon or Keep of Vincennes was finished in 1369–70.
 It is 50 m high, the highest of its kind in Europe.
 Its walls are 16.5 m wide on each side, and at each corner is tower 6.6 m in diameter, the same height as the building.
 An additional tower, the height of the rest, is attached to the north of the northwest tower, providing support the whole structure and also containing latrines for all five levels of the keep.
 The wall at the base of the keep are 3.26 meters, or ten feet, thick.
 It served as both a royal residence and a very visible symbol of royal power.

 The keep is one of the first known examples of rebar usage.
 Each of the eight floors has a central room about ten meters on each side. with a height varying from 7 to 8 m.
-Each of the lower four floors have s central column which reinforces the vaulted ceiling.
+Each of the lower four floors have a central column which reinforces the vaulted ceiling.
 The columns were decorated with sculpture and painted in bright colors.

 One striking feature of the construction was the use of iron bars to strengthen the structure.
 More than two and half kilometres (2.5 km) of iron bars, in various shapes, were built into the structure.
 Iron bars reinforced the doorways, windows and the ceilings of the corridors, and, unusually, belts of iron bars surrounded the entire tower at the ground level, fifth level and sixth level.

 In the Middle Ages the only access to the Keep was on the first floor, by a bridge from the terrace of the chatelet, where the King's offices were located.
 A narrow stairway, within the south wall.
 The two entrances on the ground floor were not added until the 18th century.
-When the keep was given an additional floor, and grand stairway was built connecting the two noble floors, the first and second.
+When the keep was given an additional floor, a grand stairway was built connecting the two noble floors, the first and second.